-Pakistan joins other delegations in welcoming the new applications submitted by Guatemala and Uzbekistan for membership of the Committee.
+Pakistan joins other delegations in welcoming Guatemala and Uzbekistan as new members of the Committee.
 The growing interest of countries in the work of this Committee bears witness to its importance and unique role in promoting peaceful uses of outer space.

-Pakistan aligns itself with the statement of the Group of 77 and.
-We have the following remarks to make in our national capacity.
+Pakistan aligns itself with the statement of the Group of 77 and China and have the following remarks to make in our national capacity.